 How Nutrisense Can Help You Understand Your Blood Sugar Levels

 Do you want to know what the apples you’re eating are doing to your blood sugar levels?
-Try using a CGM by subscribing to one of the programs from Nutrisense.
+Try using a CGM by subscribing to one of the programs from Nutrisense and take advantage of continuous glucose monitoring.
 The sensors are easy to apply and can help track your blood glucose levels using an innovative app.
 There’s also a team of registered dietitians available to help you interpret that data.

 They can also guide you to make the lifestyle and dietary changes you need to become your healthiest self.
 Want to see what other food and fruit intake you may need, how to develop a diabetes management plan, or just want to optimize your health?
 Sign up for the Nutrition Coaching Program, which can help you dive deeper into your routines and habits.